Varol Cagdas Tok

 Slow HTTP Attacks

-Slow HTTP attacks are a distinct category that emphasizes state exhaustion over computation exhaustion.
-The attacker does not attempt to overload server CPU, they attempt to occupy server connection slots by holding connections open for as long as possible while sending as little data as possible.
+Slow HTTP attacks emphasize state exhaustion over computation exhaustion.
+The attacker does not attempt to overload server CPU; they occupy server connection slots by holding connections open for as long as possible while sending as little data as possible.

 Slowloris

-Slowloris was demonstrated by Robert "RSnake" Hansen in 2009 and named for the slow loris, a primate with slow, deliberate movements.
+Slowloris was demonstrated by Robert "RSnake" Hansen in 2009.
 The attack targets HTTP servers that use a threaded or process-per-connection model, where each connection occupies a thread or process for its entire duration.

 The attack procedure: